Jean L. Tom

 Memberships & Affiliations

-- Board of Directors, Giffords Law Center Against Gun Violence, 2019
+- Board of Directors, Giffords Law Center Against Gun Violence, 2019-present

 - Committee on Tax Exempt Organizations, American Bar Association